vicjohnson1213/Ideas/README.md

 ### Moon Lander Game

 A simple moon landing game where there are rotate buttons and a thrust button.
-A player needs to rotate and thrust to land on specified landing pads
+A player needs to rotate and thrust to land on specified landing pads.

 **Features:**